Washington State vs. Miami Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Washington State and its opponents have gone over the current 59-point total in five of 12 games (41.7%) this season.
+- Washington State and its opponents have combined to score more than 59 points in five of 12 games this season.

-- Miami's games have gone over 59 points in seven of 12 chances this season.

-- The two teams combine to score 62.5 points per game, 3.5 more than the total in this contest.
+- The two teams combine to average 62.5 points per game, 3.5 more than the over/under in this contest.

-- These two squads combine to allow 52.7 points per game, 6.3 fewer than this contest's over/under.
+- This contest's over/under is 6.3 points greater than the 52.7 these two squads combine to allow per game this season.

-- Cougars games have an average total of 56.3 points this season, 2.7 fewer than Friday's over/under.
+- The Cougars and their opponents score an average of 56.3 points per game, 2.7 fewer than Friday's total.

-- In 2021, games involving the Hurricanes have averaged a total of 59.9 points, 0.9 more than the set over/under in this contest.
+- The 59.9 PPG average total in Hurricanes games this season is 0.9 points more than this game's over/under.

 Washington State Stats and Trends

-- The Cougars have been favored by 1 point or more five times this season and are 3-2 ATS in those matchups.
+- This season, the Cougars have an ATS record of 3-2 in their five games as a favorite of 1 point or more.

-- Washington State has eclipsed the over/under in 50% of its opportunities this year (six times over 12 games with a set point total).
+- Washington State's games this year have hit the over six times in 12 opportunities (50%).

-- The Cougars rack up 28.4 points per game, the same number the Hurricanes allow.
+- This year, the Cougars rack up the same number of points per game that the Hurricanes surrender (28.4).

-- When Washington State records more than 28.4 points, it is 5-1 against the spread and 6-0 overall.

-- Washington State is 4-1 against the spread and 5-0 overall when the team totals more than 389.6 yards.
+- In games that Washington State totals over 389.6 yards, the team is 4-1 against the spread and 5-0 overall.

-- This year, the Cougars have turned the ball over 16 times, five more than the Hurricanes' takeaways (11).

 - Find the latest spread and moneyline odds for Washington State at SISportsbook.